Fitness & Wearables Editor's Pick

 The free tier scan cap is the central friction.
 Three AI scans per day is enough if you eat three meals and log them via photo.
 It is not enough if you log breakfast, lunch, dinner, and a snack, or if you have multi-component dinners (one scan per component).
 By midweek of testing on the free tier, we were hitting the limit on logging-heavy days and falling back to manual entry.
 Users who care about photo logging will hit Premium pressure quickly.

-Premium pricing is real. $59.99/year ($5.99/month equivalent) is fair value for what’s included, but it’s not free.
+Premium pricing is real. $59.99/year — or $9.99/month if you pay monthly, so the annual plan is the one to take — is fair value for what’s included, but it’s not free.
 The features locked behind Premium are not minor — unlimited AI scans, the AI nutrition coach, 82-nutrient micronutrient tracking, and wearable integrations are exactly the features most engaged users want.
 For comparison: Lose It!
 Premium is $39.99/year, MFP Premium is $79.99/year, Cronometer Gold is $54.95/year.
 PlateLens sits in the middle on price, with arguably more under-the-hood AI cost driving it.

 Regional cuisine accuracy gaps.
 This is the cleanest finding from our testing.
 PlateLens’s photo recognition is excellent on common Western foods (we measured estimates within 4% of weighed reference on average across 28 Western meals) but meaningfully less reliable on regional South Asian and Middle Eastern dishes (we measured 18% average error on 7 South Asian dishes — biryanis, curries, daals — across our test).
 The training data clearly underrepresents these cuisines.
 Users who eat primarily Indian, Pakistani, or regional Middle Eastern food will get less accurate estimates.